zachnieto/neatqueueweb/docs/README.md

 #### Arguments:
 `type`: *(Required)* The type of queue.\
 &emsp;&emsp;&emsp; Options: `PUGs/Normal Individual Queue, (BETA) Matchmaking, Full Team vs Full Team, Select Team On Join`
+>PUGs/Normal Individual Queue: The default queue setup, players join individually to get put into a match when the queue is filled.
+> (BETA) Matchmaking: Players join the queue, and once there are enough players within their MMR range, a match is created.
+> Full Team vs Full Team: Captains join the queue and pull in the entire team.
+No team setup is required.
+> Select Team On Join: The queue has join buttons for each team, no team setup is required.

 <hr style="border:3px solid gray">